The Tyranny of 'Weekend Plans'

 In this case, my 'Starbucks name' for weekend plans is, "Just catching up on things."

-What seems like a great conversation starter is a lazy question that fakes genuine interest and expects a limited range of cookie-cutter responses.
+What seems like a great conversation starter is a lazy question that fakes genuine interest and expects a limited range of responses.

 Why does this innocent question about weekend plans often provoke irritation?

-The Asker's Hidden Agenda and Assumptions
+The Asker's Assumptions and Hidden Agenda

-1. It assumes weekends are solely for leisure and socializing.
+Weekends are solely for leisure and socializing.
 It often disregards those who use this time for personal growth, side hustles, or simply recharging.

 What about those of us who don't fit into these neat little boxes?
-What about those of us who see weekends as opportunities for personal growth, reflection, or pursuing passions that don't translate well into small talk?
+What about those of us who see weekends as opportunities for personal growth, reflection, or pursuing endeavours that don't translate well into small talk?

-It serves as a disguised social evaluation, with the asker gauging whether you're 'fun' or 'boring' based on arbitrary criteria.
+For those of us who don't compartmentalize our lives this way, this question becomes a frustrating social evaluation, with the asker gauging whether you're 'fun' or 'boring' based on arbitrary criteria.

 And let's not forget the hidden motives.
 Often, the asker is just waiting to share their own 'exciting' plans.